 congenital adrenal hyperplasia (CAH) ...

-The female reproductive system (or tract) comprises of the vagina, uterus, uterine tubes and ovaries.
+The female reproductive system (or tract) comprises the vagina, uterus, uterine tubes and ovaries.

-It can be imaged using almost the entire range of modalities but ultrasound and MRI are most useful.
+It can be imaged using a wide range of imaging modalities but ultrasound and MRI are most useful.

 The FIGO staging systems are determined by the International Federation of Gynecology and Obstetrics (Fédération Internationale de Gynécologie et d’Obstétrique).